 The truth is, experts do cost more, but don’t be fooled by the price tag.
 There are many dumb ‘SEO experts’ who cost a fortune.
 Real SEO experts get results – and results are the only thing that matters.
 Make sure you set goals for your expert and make sure his pay is conditioned by achieving those goals.

 Don’t be fooled into hiring ‘social media experts’ or ‘market research experts’.
 That’s basically all hype.
 Do all the social media management on your own (here are some social media marketing cheatsheets to get you started) or if the volume of work is too big, through a virtual assistant.
-You just set the tasks, and then hire a decent, english-speaking VA.
+You just set the tasks, and then hire a decent, English-speaking VA.

 The truth is social media isn’t hard.
 You just need to act like a real person.
-There are tons of tutorials out there on how to manage your Facebook, your Twitter, your Pinterest and every other profile.
+There are tons of tutorials out there on how to manage your Facebook, your Twitter, your Pinterest, and every other profile.
 Try to read as many of them as possible and then get to work.

 If you are developing a website to help your business or your entire company relies on an e-commerce website, you should, by all means, use a professional freelance designer.
 From logo creation to website design, to banners and flyers, your company’s image really makes a difference.
-This is the second best place to invest your money in, after SEO and SEM (traffic is the most important thing by far).
+This is the second-best place to invest your money in, after SEO and SEM (traffic is the most important thing by far).

 Make sure your freelance designer knows a bit of coding.
 Great designers usually do.
-You want a design which is easy to implement, not just something which looks great.
+You want a design that is easy to implement, not just something which looks great.
 Also, it helps to know what your e-commerce site needs to have, so you know what you are getting into.